Joe Torre: Commissioner's office (2011–present)

-With a desire to stay highly active post-field managing in spite of his advancing age, Torre accepted a position assisting Major League Baseball Commissioner Bud Selig as the new Executive Vice President for Baseball Operations on February 26, 2011.
+With a desire to stay active after his managing career, and in spite of his advancing age, Torre accepted a position assisting Major League Baseball Commissioner Bud Selig as the new Executive Vice President for Baseball Operations on February 26, 2011.
 His stated duties according to the MLB.com biography include serving as the primary liaison for all baseball and on-field activities between the office of the commissioner and the general managers and field managers of all 30 Major League clubs.
-Other duties include overseeing areas of major league operations, on-field operations and discipline and umpiring.
-In December 2014, as part of an executive reorganization, MLB announced Torre's title was modified to Chief Baseball Officer, although his duties remained the same.
+Other duties include overseeing areas of major league operations, on-field operations, discipline, and umpiring.
+In December 2014, as part of an executive reorganization, MLB announced Torre's title was modified to Chief Baseball Officer, though his duties remained unchanged.

-Torre drew criticism when, during the 10th anniversary of the September 11, 2001 attacks, MLB denied the New York Mets the right to wear tribute caps to first responders, like they did in the month following the attacks.
+Torre drew criticism when, during the 10th anniversary of the September 11, 2001 attacks, MLB denied the New York Mets the right to wear tribute caps to first responders, as they had done in the month following the attacks.

 Torre briefly resigned from his position with Major League Baseball in January 2012 amid speculation that he was interested in joining one of the groups seeking to buy the Los Angeles Dodgers.
 The following March, he returned to his position with MLB after his group failed to buy the Dodgers.

 Torre was the manager of the USA team in the 2013 World Baseball Classic.
 On September 22, 2013, he attended a Yankees pregame tribute to Mariano Rivera at Yankee Stadium.

-In August 2015, Torre opened dialogue around Major League Baseball amid concerns about umpiring, the strike zone, and instant replay, by meeting with players and staff of all 30 major league teams.
-Red Sox manager John Farrell noted an increasing trend of pitches below the strike zone being called strikes.
-Commented Cardinals manager Mike Matheny, "it's good leadership that he's willing to initiate conversation, ... giving guys a chance [to express any issues they might have], it's impressive.
+In August 2015, Torre opened dialogue amid concerns about umpiring, the strike zone, and instant replay, by meeting with players and staff of all 30 Major League teams, after Red Sox manager John Farrell had noted an increasing trend of pitches below the strike zone being called strikes.
+Commented Cardinals manager Mike Matheny, "It's good leadership that he's willing to initiate conversation, ... giving guys a chance [to express any issues they might have], it's impressive.
 He wasn't ... making excuses for anybody.
 He said, 'Help me understand how we can help improve.'"

-In December 2015, Torre led an expedition to Cuba composed of MLB officials and players.
-It was the first of its kind since 1999, and one anticipated as an important step to help normalize relations with the United States that had begun to ease earlier in the year.
+In December 2015, Torre led an expedition to Cuba of MLB officials and players.
+It was the first of its kind since 1999, and it was intended as a step to help normalize relations with the United States that had begun to ease earlier in the year.

 In February 2020, Torre was replaced as head of on-field operations by former pitcher Chris Young and was reassigned as special assistant to the Commissioner.
-Despite retaining a post in the commissioners result, Torre can no longer determine fines and suspensions for on-field incidents.
+Despite retaining a post in the commissioners result, Torre no longer determined fines and suspensions for on-field incidents.